kshitij12345/kshitij12345.github.io/_posts/2022-01-17-Jiterator.md

 ### TensorIterator and CUDA

 The existing machinery for using TensorIterator to generate CUDA Kernels of the operation is really easy to use but there is one major caveat in the process.
 The helper functions like `cpu_kernel` and `gpu_kernel` which generate the kernel code for the operator are heavily templated.
-These templates are instantiated for all the dtypes that are supported by the operator and if a binary operator supports scalar argument, then two more kernels are instantiated per dtype for `Tensor-Scalar` and `Scalar-Tensor` case.
-This leads to a lot of increased build time especially for `nvcc` (CUDA AOT compiler).
-Also these kernels are compiled using CUDA Runtime API, which means that these kernels are loaded when PyTorch binary is loaded which increases the CUDA context size (which ends up consuming actual GPU VRAM).
+These templates are instantiated for all the dtypes that are supported by the operator, based on whether the Tensors are contiguous or not and if a binary operator supports scalar argument, then two more kernels are instantiated per dtype for `Tensor-Scalar` and `Scalar-Tensor` case.
+This leads to a lot of increase in build time especially for `nvcc` (CUDA AOT compiler).
+Also these kernels are compiled using CUDA Runtime API, which means that these kernels are loaded when PyTorch binary is loaded increasing the CUDA context size (consuming actual GPU VRAM).
 These issues became very apparent while adding new operators for `torch.special` module.
-A general user who didn't care about these operators had to actually pay the cost (in terms of GPU memory) for them when we loaded PyTorch with CUDA support.
+A user who didn't care about these operators had to actually pay the cost (in terms of GPU memory) when importing PyTorch with CUDA support.

 ### The JITerator

-The solution to these problems that the PyTorch maintainers Mike Ruberry and Natalia Gimelshein came up with was to use NVRTC (Runtime Compilation) library shipped with CUDA to delay the compilation and loading of these kernels.
-Another way to put it is, we will not compile the kernel and load the corresponing kernel binary till the operator is called for the first.
-This way there is not a heavy upfront compilation cost and the operator kernel code is loaded in the GPU memory only if the operator is actually used.
+The solution to these problems that the PyTorch maintainers Mike Ruberry and Natalia Gimelshein came up was to use NVRTC (Runtime Compilation) library shipped with CUDA to delay the compilation and loading of these kernels.
+Another way to put it, we will not compile the kernel and load the corresponing kernel binary till the operator is called for the first.
+This way there is no upfront compilation cost and the operator kernel code is loaded in the GPU memory only if the operator is actually used.

-The way this conceptually works is when PyTorch is built it keeps the string representation of the kernel code which needs to be compiled when an operator is called.
+The way this conceptually works is when PyTorch is built, it keeps the string representation of the kernel code which needs to be compiled when an operator is called.
 So when a user actually calls the operator, we check in cache if there is already an kernel available, if not NVRTC is utilized to generate kernel and load it for use.
 The address of this generated kernel is cached so that next time when is operator is called, we can use this compiled kernel.
 We will expand this idea in the following section and dive deeper into JITerator.

 * How to use JITerator with TensorIterator
     * Computation String (`jiterator_stringify`)